theouterspaced/ayni-dns/README.md

 More information can be found here:
 * [Ayni-DNS Home](https://kevinmarx.org/ayni-dns.html)
+~

-Any issues related to the service can be raised here:
+Any issues can be raised here:
 * [GitHub Issues](https://github.com/theouterspaced/ayni-dns/issues)
+~